Mantra Meditation vs Breath Meditation: Which One is Better?

 Like working out at the gym, all that matters is doing it consistently.
 You won’t maintain the benefits otherwise.
 For this reason, starting with mantra meditation is highly recommended for new meditators.
 If you wish to move on to breath meditation, you will be much more prepared to do so.
 If you wish to stick with mantra meditation, that is also wonderful as the benefits are numerous and profound.

 Einstein observed, “We cannot solve our problems with the same thinking we used when we created them.”
 If we wish to lift ourselves up from the mental activity that drags us down, we will not be able to do so by thinking our way out of it.
 We will need to fundamentally change how we see the world, how we see ourselves, and how we see our relationship to the universe around us.
-The book, Aloneness to Oneness, is a roadmap back to rediscovering the truth of our infinite nature and infinite potential.
+My book, Aloneness to Oneness, is a roadmap back to rediscovering the truth of our infinite nature and infinite potential.

 Path to Peace Newsletter